Popular Topics

 Arteriogram

-Arteriogram or arteriography involves injection of contrast material into one of the arteries so as to get x-ray image of the blood vessel.
-An arteriogram is also called an angiogram.This diagnostic test is used to detect vascular conditions like aneurysm, stenosis or blockage.
-Angiograms can be specific to the blood vessels that are being examined, such as cerebral angiography, renal angiography, aortography or cardiac catherization.
+Angiograms can be specific to the blood vessels that are being examined, such as cerebral Angiography, renal angiography, aortography or Cardiac Catheterization.
+Coronary Angiogram or Catheter Angiogram is a minimally invasive procedure where a catheter is inserted into one of the arteries or veins.
 An IV line is inserted into a blood vessel of either the arm, neck or chest.
-A cathether is inserted though the IV and contrast material is injected into the desired vein or artery that has to be viewed.
+A catheter is inserted though the IV and contrast material is injected into the desired vein or artery that has to be viewed.
 A series of x-rays are taken.
 The contrast material in the blood vessels causes them to appear opaque on an x-ray.
 There is a small risk of arteriogram leading to blood clots or bleeding and infection at the IV site.

 Transient Ischemic Attack